allanglen/c172-flight-sim-panel/avionics/garmin_gns_430/README.md

 # Garmin GNS 430

 The Garmin GNS 430 is no longer in production but it continues to be ubiquitous in general aviation.
-This GPS is specifically designed for use with X-Plane 11.10 (or greater) and uses the [screen-only popup instrument window](https://developer.x-plane.com/2017/09/three-lesser-known-aircraft-features-for-11-10/) feature in X-Plane to render the GPS screen on an HDMI display that in integrated into the assembly.
+This GPS is specifically designed for use with X-Plane 11.10 (or greater) and uses the [screen-only popup instrument window](https://developer.x-plane.com/2017/09/three-lesser-known-aircraft-features-for-11-10/) feature in X-Plane to render the GPS screen on an HDMI display that is integrated into the assembly.

 ![garmin_gns_430](images/garmin_gns_430.jpg)